Apologetics: Christianity

 Apologists in the Catholic Church include Bishop Robert Barron, G. K. Chesterton, Dr. Scott Hahn, Trent Horn, Jimmy Akin, Patrick Madrid, Kenneth Hensley, Karl Keating, Ronald Knox, and Peter Kreeft.

-John Henry Newman (1801–1890) was an English convert to Roman Catholicism, later made a cardinal, and beatified in 2010.
+St. John Henry Newman (1801–1890) was an English convert to Roman Catholicism, later made a cardinal, canonized in 2019, and proclaimed a Doctor of the Church by Pope Leo XIV in 2025.
 In early life, he was a major figure in the Oxford Movement to bring the Church of England back to its Catholic roots.
 Eventually his studies in history persuaded him to become a Roman Catholic.
 When John Henry Newman entitled his spiritual autobiography Apologia Pro Vita Sua in 1864, he was playing upon both this connotation, and the more commonly understood meaning of an expression of contrition or regret.

 Christian apologists employ a variety of philosophical and formal approaches, including ontological, cosmological, and teleological arguments.
 The Christian presuppositionalist approach to apologetics uses the transcendental argument for the existence of God.

 Tertullian was an early Christian apologist.
 He was born, lived, and died in Carthage.
 He is sometimes known as the "Father of the Latin Church".
 He introduced the term Trinity (trinitas) to the Christian vocabulary and probably the formula "three Persons, one Substance" as the Latin "tres Personae, una Substantia" (from the Koine Greek "treis Hypostaseis, Homoousios"), and the terms Vetus Testamentum (Old Testament) and Novum Testamentum (New Testament).